 - Develop polar gate-way location training programs and assessments in Polar Qualifications.

 - Work with companies, institutes, communities and individuals to find the most cost effective way to incorporate the PTGA framework into their operation.

 - Affiliate with other international frameworks, qualifications and organisations to provide the most relevant assessment scheme possible.

 - Provide added value through a number of financially beneficial deals available to the membership.

 - Develop polar guiding into a recognized profession through our commitment to training, robust standards, continual professional development (CPD), industry best practice and code of conduct.

-- Be responsible for promoting the highest standards of professionalism and polar tourism guiding skills so that our clients and peers enjoy the best possible experience while in our care.
+- Be responsible for promoting the highest standards of professionalism and polar guiding skills so that our clients and peers enjoy the best possible experience while in our care.